Domain to LinkedIn URL Resolver Clay-Ready Company URL

 Output

 One flat row per input.
-Every field is always present.
-Null over missing keys.
+Every field is always present; missing values are null.

 | Field | Type | Description |